Skip to content

 4. DISSOLVABLE MICRONEEDLES

 Dissolvable microneedles dissipate once lodged inside the moist inner skin of the human body.
+When applying an adhesive patch, the needles dissolve in the skin while distributing the solution.

-Dissolving microneedles are used for drug or vaccine delivery and cosmetic purposes.
-They can be more challenging to manufacture and might take longer to dissolve, leading to more extended wear.
+Dissolving microneedle patches are used for drug or vaccine delivery and cosmetic purposes.
+Unlike solid or coated microneedles, which commonly use silicone or stainless steel, dissolvable microneedles use sugar and hydrophilic crosslinked polymers.
+As a result, they can be more challenging to manufacture and may take longer to dissolve, requiring extended wear times.

 5. HYDROGEL-FORMING MICRONEEDLES